mzen17/WriterCMS/README.md

 - Peformance issues on those with individual pages. (not good for >300 pages)

 ## Current Status
-Currently in alpha.
-There may be security issues, and is not ready for public endpoints.

-Unsecure.
+Currently in beta.
+Public endpoint is secured, however, private endpoint is very unsecure for the following reasons:
 - Createusers endpoint can be spammed to flood database and prevent normal users (needs a rate limit)
 - Bucket and page endpoints can be flooded to waste storage (needs storage cap)
+- Uploads may be spammed.
 - Certain APIs may or may not be unsecure.
 None are documented, because any known would've been fixed, but be aware.

 Other problems

-- GUI is not in any good shape.
 - Many skeletons in the API.
 - Documententation of code subpar.
 - Word spelling suggestions are very slow and freeze webpage (currently issue with Typo.js)

+Production-ready deployment is doable, however, it is important to keep private endpoint inside an internal network that has no public access, where you know all the entities using it.

 ## Usage Notes
 Create a venv, install reqs.txt.
 Create a .env file, and place tinymce url into it.
 Input S3 credentials for image support.